Visualizing Israeli airstrikes on Iran and retaliation in maps

 Following Israel’s initial attack, Iran launched a wave of retaliatory strikes, targeting multiple locations across Israel.
 CNN journalists on the ground heard explosions in Tel Aviv and Jerusalem, and video showed smoke rising from the two cities.

-Iran has fired more than 400 ballistic missiles and hundreds of drones at Israel since last Friday, the Israeli Prime Minister’s Office said Wednesday.
-The projectiles struck 40 sites in Israel, it added.
+Iran has fired approximately 400 ballistic missiles and 1,000 drones at Israel since the conflict between the two countries began last Friday, a military official told CNN on Wednesday.
+Of those missiles fired, approximately 20 ballistic missiles hit civilian areas in Israel, the official said.

 Although Iran maintains that its nuclear program is for peaceful energy purposes, Israel has long seen it as a threat.
 Israeli strikes have hit three of Iran’s nuclear facilities — Natanz, Isfahan and Fordow.
 Little damage appears visible in satellite imagery of Fordow.